aebange/programmingClass/Python/pythonBasics.md

     - **Complex (complex(x,y)): All numbers are expressed as a sum of a real part and an imaginary part.
         - `(3+1j)`, `(2+4j)`
 -  **Strings:** Text used to contain information as well as arbitrary collections of bytes.
+    - Syntax: Single quotes should be used to contain the string, double quotes should be used as normal quotes inside of the string.
+        - `S = 'And now for something "completely" different.'`
     - Immutability: Strings are immutable and cannot be overwritten.
         - `S = 'Spam'`, `S[0] = 'z' >>> ...error text omitted...`
     - Sequence Operations: A word contained in a string acts as though each character is a separate string.
         - `S = 'Spam'`, `len(S) >>> 4`, `S[0] >>> 'S'`, `S[3] >>> 'm'`
-    - Single vs Double Quotes: Single quotes should be used to contain the string, double quotes should be used as normal quotes inside of the string.
-        - `S = 'And now for something "completely" different.'`
 -  **Lists:** Positionally ordered collections of arbitrarily typed objects.
+    - Syntax: Lists are coded in parenthesis.
     - Sequence Operations: Items contained in a list act as though each whole item is separate.
         - `S = [1, 2, 3, 'pie']`, `S[3] >>> 'pie'`, `len(S) >>> 4`
     - Common Methods: